alexlevn/nf_info_blog/content/blog/create-multi-websites-server-in-one-droplet-digitalocean/index.md

 => Select: apache2 > OK => Yes (Configure db for phpmyadmin)

-Configure db for phpmyadmin with ..: yes
+Configure db for phpmyadmin with: 'yes'

-Write down your password: your_password
+Write down your password: your_password (username:phpmyadmin)

 ### Config FOR phpmyadmin